Pre-School Ages: 2 to 6 years old

 A child with Absolute Perfect Pitch will be naturally good at any instrument they choose.
 Absolute Pitch makes students exponentially faster at learning music than others.
 Most children with Absolute Perfect Pitch play many instruments, because learning another one is as easy for them as figuring out the fingerings.

-If you really believe your child is musical, it is unthinkable to deny them the chance to develop the one ability that will set them apart from all the "regular" musicians out there.
+If your child has the signs of musical talent, they have the ability to develop the one skill that will set them apart from the other musicians out there.
 Only the top 20% of students at Julliard School of Music have Absolute Perfect Pitch.
 Brilliant composers Bach, Beethoven, Mozart, and Chopin all had Absolute Perfect Pitch.
 Other famous people with Absolute Perfect Pitch are Celine Dion, Billy Joel, Alicia Keys, and most American Idol winners, just to name a few.
-Having Absolute Perfect Pitch could be the ability that sets your child apart from all of the others!
-What other form of education will do so much for your musical child?

 In musically talented children, every year of lessons before age 6 is critical.
 You could be setting them up to be that 1 in a million who has fully developed Absolute Perfect Pitch!